All clubs and organizations outside of Undergraduate Business Student Association are open to students of all years and

 The Undergraduate Real Estate Club is founded for the purpose of educating undergraduates in the career of Real Estate.
 Our objectives are to coordinate presentations, discussions, social events, and related group activities around Real Estate.

-Contact president Drew Nations at for more information.
+Contact the president Jennie Vo at firstname.lastname@example.org for more information.